 The UMPO understands that employees have many individual needs and challenges outside of the workplace, that each person’s situation is unique, and we are dedicated to ensuring a thoughtful and flexible approach that considers the needs of the employees during this difficult time.

-For any concerns that are not addressed within the On-Site Return Guide: Phase One, you are encouraged to reach out to your supervisor or the Human Resources team.
+For any concerns that are not addressed within the On-Site Return Guide, you are encouraged to reach out to your supervisor or the Human Resources team.
 Knowledge and understanding of COVID-19 continues to evolve, and UMPO plans and protocols will be updated as needed to reflect any changes.

 Daily monitoring of one’s health and well-being prior to coming to work can aid in early detection of COVID-19 and is an effective measure to prevent community spread.

 • Fever (temperature over 100.4F) without having taken any fever reducing medications

 • Loss of Smell or Taste